 Finding the right poster design is challenging.
 Actually, with so many options to choose from and absolutely no rules governing poster design, putting one together can be downright difficult.
-Not only does your design have to be a stunner, you also have to create it in a way that it evokes the right emotion.
+Not only does your design have to be a stunner, but you also have to create it in a way that it evokes the right emotion.

 To get you inspired or help you get over your annoying “designer’s block,” we have carefully curated a list of 50 outstanding posters.
 If you are specifically designing an event poster, check out this awesome post, or try our poster maker tool.

 This poster is designed by DKNG Studios for Explosions in the Sky to describe the band’s “mammoth sound”.
 The ominous colors and balanced rule-of-thirds proportion makes it a classy post-rock poster.

 Another great design by DKNG Studios, this poster was created for the Atlantic City gig of the band Phish.
 This is actually a triptych that has been cut down into three separate posters.
 The colors and the old-school illustration style lend the poster a very retro vibe.